jekyllgrim/ZScript_Basics/HUD_and_statusbar.md

 As you can see by the `native` keyword, this function is defined in C++.
 The arguments work as follows:

 * `string texture` — the name of the texture.
 Despite being defined as a `string`, all graphic names are case-insensitive.
-Despite the word "texture", you can use any image here: textures, flats, graphics or sprites.
+Although the word "texture" is used, you can actually use any image here: textures, flats, graphics or sprites.

 * `vector2 pos` — the position where the element will be drawn.
 See notes on the offsets above to learn how the position works with various offsets.
 Note that the graphic's offsets set via SLADE are ignored and do not affect its placement.